This blog may contain affiliate links. Read our disclosure policy for more info.

 Heading to Peru I wasn’t aware of the extra challenges that I would face compared to hiking in Patagonia.
 I hadn’t really prepared, and to be fair, I didn’t know what to prepare for.

 To keep this simple I’m going to break trekking in Peru into three regions: Cusco, Cordillera Blanca/Huaraz, and Arequipa.
-These are the regions are the most popular areas for tourists to visit to go on a trekking adventure.
+These are the places in Peru that are the most popular areas for tourists to visit to go on a trekking adventure.
 These 3 areas offer more than 30 different hiking trail variations between them!

 Some of the most popular treks around Cusco include the Salkantay Trek, Inca Trail, Rainbow Mountain, Machu Picchu Mountain, and the Sacred Valley.

-The combination of amazing hikes near Cusco with the amount of rental shops and tour agencies make it a perfect place to start your adventures.
+The combination of amazing hikes near Cusco with the number of rental shops and tour agencies makes it a perfect place to start your adventures.

 Huaraz (The Cordillera Blanca)